Chicago Cubs: Cubs Hall of Fame

 In August 2021, the Cubs reintroduced the Hall of Fame exhibit.
 The team had first established a Cubs Hall of Fame in 1982, inducting 41 members in the next four years.
 Six years later, it began again with the Cubs Walk of Fame, which enshrined nine until it was paused in 1998.
-As such, every member of those exhibits was inducted into the new Hall of Fame alongside the five most recent Cubs to enter the National Baseball Hall of Fame (Sutter, Dawson, Santo, Maddux, Smith).
+As such, every member of those exhibits was inducted into the new Hall of Fame alongside the five most recent Cubs to enter the National Baseball Hall of Fame (Sutter, Dawson, Santo, Maddux, Smith), with the exception of Cap Anson.
 The 2021 class inducted one new member with Margaret Donahue (team corporate/executive secretary and vice president) to make 56 names inducted as the inaugural members of the Hall.

 Two stipulations were put for induction: at least five years as a Cub and significant contributions done as a member of the Cubs.

 The exhibit is located in the Budweiser Bleacher concourse in left field of Wrigley Field.